apache/beam/website/www/site/content/en/blog/dataframe-api-preview-available.md

 computation operations, it also includes IOs based on the Pandas native implementations (`pd.read_{csv,parquet,...}` and `pd.DataFrame.to_{csv,parquet,...}`).

-Like SQL, it’s also possible to embed the DataFrame API into a larger pipeline by using [schemas](https://beam.apache.org/documentation/programming-guide/#what-is-a-schema).
+Like SQL, it's also possible to embed the DataFrame API into a larger pipeline by using [schemas](https://beam.apache.org/documentation/programming-guide/#what-is-a-schema).
 A schema-aware PCollection can be converted to a DataFrame, processed, and the